shashanksrikanth/BookShare/README.md

 # BookShare

 Welcome to BookShare!
 This is an app that enables the sharing of books between donors and receivers.
+For a quick demo of the app, click [here](https://youtu.be/qhgpKBQmEqc)!

 ## About and Features
 A lot of us have a multitude of books that we have read and are currently sitting idle.
 BookShare facilitates an easy system of donation for used and read books.
 1. A user registers himself/herself/themself in the application.
 2. As a donor, the user can put up books for donation.
 The books are categorized as lists.
 For instance, if a user has Christmas books, the user will be able to add a Christmas book list, and then add books to that list.
 There is no limit to the number of lists of books that can be added.
 3. When a user clicks a list, the user is presented with the books in that list.
 When the user clicks on a book, the user is presented with information regarding the book (i.e., name of the book, author, a picture of the book, description, genre, and average rating).
 The user does not need to add this information- this is derived from the internet.
+4. By long pressing on a list or a book, the list and book can be deleted.
-4. As a receiver, the user is presented all of the lists up for donation (excluding the lists of the user).
+5. As a receiver, the user is presented all of the lists up for donation (excluding the lists of the user).
 These lists can be filtered by the book name or genre.
-5. When a user clicks a list in the receiver list, the user is presented with the books (and when they click the book, they are given the information about it as well).
+6. When a user clicks a list in the receiver list, the user is presented with the books (and when they click the book, they are given the information about it as well).
 The user can multi-select the books they want to receive and click the e-mail icon.
 This will draft an email to the owner of the list in whichever e-mail application is on the device (up to user's discretion).
 The user can edit the email if needed and send it.
-6. The application will also check for network connectivity for the device- if it is not connected to the network, the application will let the user know upon startup.
+7. The application will also check for network connectivity for the device- if it is not connected to the network, the application will let the user know upon startup.
-7. The authentication features are as follows: sign-up for the application (one-time), sign in, and sign out.
+8. The authentication features are as follows: sign-up for the application (one-time), sign in, and sign out.
-8. All of the information regarding the users, the lists, and the books is stored in a cloud database (more on that below).
+9. All of the information regarding the users, the lists, and the books is stored in a cloud database (more on that below).

 ## Technologies used
 1. Firebase for database purposes (storing users, storing lists, and storing books), user authentication.
 Check [Cloud Firestore](https://firebase.google.com/docs/firestore), which is the database used.
 Check [Firebase Authentication](https://firebase.google.com/docs/auth) for the authentication documentation.